delendum-xyz/starkvm-compiler/MVM-upgrade.md

 where balanced means any embedded `if`, `while`, or `repeat` and appropriately terminated.

-Code prior to the first label is called the program prologue, code at the end is called the epilogue.
+Code prior to the first label is called the program *prologue*, code at the end is called the *epilogue*.
 [Issue: how do we find the epilogue syntactically]

-After the end of the embedded MVM code, a terminate must be written.
+After the end of the embedded MVM code, a *terminator* must be written.

 These are the terminators:
-- switch, an indexed goto
+- `switch`, an indexed goto
-- callcc, a subroutine call: reserved for v2
+- `callcc`, a subroutine call: reserved for v2
-- return, return from subroutine: reserved for v2
+- `return`, return from subroutine: reserved for v2
-- cocall, a coroutine call: reserved for v2
+- `cocall`, a coroutine call: reserved for v2

+`callcc` and `return` require the introduction of a register `SP` which is a pointer into MVM memory which represents a stack, and the allocation of storage for that stack.

+`cocall` requires the introduction of multiple stacks, and additional machinery and possibly instructions to initiate and terminate coroutines.

 ## switch
 A switch instruction consists of the identifier `switch` optionally followed by